anajmabdi/AnimalShelterAPI/README.md

   "gender": "string",
   "age": 0
 }</pre>
-* Change the "*0*" and "*string*" areas to match the animals details and submit your request.
-If field requirements are met, your new entry will be added to database.
-If not, an error will be returned stating the issue.

 ### GET: */api/v1/animalshelterapi/animals/{id}*
 * Add the ID number of the requested entry to the end of the URL to get one animal: